What’s a good credit score for first time home buyers? Good, bad or average credit rating?

 It’s important to remember that because lenders do a hard credit check, it stays on your credit report for six months.
 Whenever you apply for credit, you can expect to see a temporary drop in your credit score.
 So you want to be as certain as possible that you will be accepted before you make a mortgage application (to save you waiting another six months or so for it to start raising again).

-You can actually check your credit score for free and without impacting it using one of these services:
+You can actually check your credit score for free and without impacting it.
+To learn more, check out 'Your credit score explained'.

 What is the lowest credit score a first time home buyer can have?